Andy-J-marshall/littlemoor-website/README.md

 -   `openingText` - the first line of the news item
 -   `mainText` - the main body of the news item

-The images can be updated but they need to be named exactly the same as they already are in the `src/images/news` directory.
-The images will be associated with the news item based on the order they are in the `news.json` file i.e. the first news item in the JSON file 1 will use `news-image1.png`, the second news item will use `news-image2.png` etc.
+New images need to be added to the `src/images/news` directory.
+The images will need to be imported and associated to a news article in the `src/components/news.tsx` file.

 ### Creating a new page